 My husband is the bravest person I know.
 For the 8 years I’ve been in love with Dave, we’ve spent half of that apart.
 3 years were of him deployed to Iraq for Operation Iraqi Freedom (’07-’08 and ’09-’10) and to Afghanistan for Operation Enduring Freedom (’13-14′).
 The remaining time apart took Dave away on long nights at work and days, weeks and months training in the field.

-This photo is from Dave’s homecoming from his most recent deployment to Afghanistan.
+This photo is from Dave’s homecoming from his 2013-14 deployment to Afghanistan.
 Homecomings are amazing.
 One of my favorite parts of living this military life.
 Having my soldier in my arms after he’s been away fighting a war is one of the best feelings in life… knowing he’s physically home, safe and with me, it’s a priceless moment.
 Unfortunately, military life brings more than just joyful moments like this homecoming.

 I am so incredibly proud of my husband, MY SOLDIER, for all of the time, hard work, sacrifice and dedication he has put into being a United States Army Infantryman.
 His profession requires him to be away from home a lot, putting his countries needs ahead of his own.